lin5288115/WordParser/README.md

 **Note**:
-The all valid words are in  src/main/resources/Dictionary.txt All words in Dictionary are uppercase
+- All valid words are in  src/main/resources/Dictionary.txt
+- All words in Dictionary are uppercase